Indian Science Congress Association

-Indian Science Congress Association(ISCA) is a premier scientific organisation of India with headquarters at Kolkata, West Bengal.
-The association started in the year 1914 in Kolkata and it meets annually in the first week of January.
+Indian Science Congress Association (ISCA) is a premier scientific organisation of India with headquarters at Kolkata, West Bengal.
+The association started in the year 1914 in Calcutta and it meets annually in the first week of January.
 It has a membership of more than 30,000 scientists.

 The first Indian Science Congress was held in 1914 at the Asiatic Society in Calcutta.
-After pseudoscientific speeches at the 2019 Indian Science Congress, the congress has established a policy that requires speakers at future conferences to be vetted and scrutinizes the content of their talks.
+After attracting various speech-related controversies in recent years, the association established a policy that requires speakers at future conferences to be vetted and scrutinizes the content of their talks.

 Several prominent Indian and foreign scientists, including Nobel laureates, attend and speak in the congress.

 Genesis

 The Indian Science Congress Association (ISCA) owes its origin to the foresight and initiative of two British chemists, namely, Professor J. L. Simonsen and Professor P. S. MacMahon.
 It occurred to them that scientific research in India might be stimulated if an annual meeting of research workers somewhat on the lines of the British Association for the Advancement of Science could be arranged.